Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Introduction

 \section{Introduction}

-Feature Selection (FS) aims to select an optimal feature subset for a downstream predictive task.
-Effective FS can help to reduce dimensionality, shorten training times, enhance generalization, avoid overfitting, improve predictive accuracy, and provide better interpretation and explanation.
+Feature selection aims to identify the most appropriate subset of features, which can be employed to optimize downstream predictive tasks.
+A proficiently executed feature selection can reduce dimensionality, shorten training time, bolster the generalization capability, mitigate the risk of overfitting, enhance predictive accuracy, and improve interpretation and explanation.
+Thus, feature selection can enrich our understanding of the underlying data patterns for conducting more comprehensive analyses.

-In real-world practices, there are two major disruptions for FS: 1) generalization; 2) robustness.
-Firstly, different selection algorithms use different criteria to select representative features, making it difficult to find the best algorithm for cross-domain datasets.
-Generalization in FS aims to answer: how can we achieve high accuracy across domains?
-Secondly, some domains (e.g., biomedical) involve a huge number of features, but sample sizes are limited due to costs, privacy, and ethnicity.
+Within the scope of practical application, feature selection encounters two prominent challenges: 1) The aspect of generalization, and 2) The issue of robustness.
+Firstly, different selection algorithms use different criteria to select representative features, making it challenging to find the best algorithm for cross-domain datasets.
+The notion of generalization within feature selection aims to address the following question: how can we facilitate consistently high accuracy across multiple domains?
+Secondly, certain domains (e.g., biomedical) involve a huge number of features, but sample sizes are limited due to costs, privacy, and ethnicity.
 When data are high-dimensional, point-point distances tend to be the same, and data patterns are non-discriminative.
-Meanwhile, high dimensionality can increase FS complexity and time costs in a discrete space.
-When data are low sample-sized, distributions are sparse, and data patterns are unclear.
-Robustness in FS intends to answer: how can we automatically identify an effective yet small-sized feature subset with input dimensionality-agnostic time costs?
+Concurrently, high dimensionality can amplify feature selection complexity and time costs in a discrete space.
+On the other hand, when data are low sample-sized, distributions are sparse, and data patterns are unclear.
+Addressing robustness within feature selection intends to answer the following question: how can we automatically identify an effective yet small-sized feature subset with input dimensionality-agnostic time costs?